The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Reduction from the problem

-as the $p_i$s are the prime factorization of $\beta$. \\
+as the $b_i^{\beta_i}$s are the prime factorization of $\beta$. \\

 \textit{Running time:} Setting the variables accordingly can be done in time polynomial in $n_{\QCInd}$.
-Further computing each $x_i, y_i$ can be done in poly-logarithmic time regarding the largest absolute number for each $i \in \{1, \dots, n_{\MRD}\}$~\cite{crandall2006prime}. \end{proof}
+Further, computing each $x_i, y_i$ can be done in poly-logarithmic time regarding the largest absolute number for each $i \in \{1, \dots, n_{\MRD}\}$~\cite{crandall2006prime}. \end{proof}

-Finally we reduce the \Rest{} problem to the \TwoStage{} problem.
-To do so we have to reformulate our \TwoStage{} problem as a decision problem.
-However, in the following reduction we indeed only seek to determine whether there exists a feasible solution.
-Thus we neither optimize a solution vector nor are we interested in the solution vector itself.
-Hence we reduce the \QC{} problem to the decision variant asking if the given \TwoStage{} problem instance is feasible implicitly.
+Finally, we reduce the \Rest{} problem to the \TwoStageProb{} problem.
+Note that the considered \TwoStageProb{} problem is a decision problem.
+In other words, we only seek to determine whether there exists a feasible solution.
+We neither optimize a solution vector nor are we interested in the solution vector itself.